 Yes, and I’ll tell you mine.

-Dr. Llaila Afrika has been my go-to professor to understanding the human anatomy, and his book, African Holistic Health, currently is my guide to serenity.
+Dr. Llaila Afrika has been my go-to professor to understanding the human anatomy, and his book, African Holistic Health, currently is my guide.
 And I’m not trying to be pretentious when I say that.
 With this book, he highlights natural herbs, affordable foods, supplements, and exercises that helps heal and better our bodies.

 There’s a misconception that being healthy solely consists of diet and exercise so that one can become mobile and secure during doctor’s visits.
 That’s only a third of the process.
 Good health requires a mental, physical, and spiritual detox.
 And when you live in a society that combats that tooth and nail with fast food restaurants on every corner (especially in low-impoverished areas), demonic messages in the media, long work hours, harmful medications, and class systems governed by capitalists, it requires even more work and focus to obtain a holistic, happy, and fulfilled life.
 But it is achievable.